developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure the Power State of the Ethernet Adapter.

 A given device may or may not support an Ethernet Adapter.
-An attempt to configure the Ethernet Adapter on a device that does not have one will result in an error.
+An attempt to configure the Ethernet Adapter on a device that does not have one results in an error.